nikitavoloboev/data/front-end/html.md

 - [HTML is more complicated than you think (2020)](https://www.tempertemper.net/blog/html-is-more-complicated-than-you-think)
 - [X GIF](https://github.com/geelen/x-gif) - Custom element for flexible GIF playback.
 - [HTMLHint](https://htmlhint.com/) - Static code analysis tool you need for your HTML. ([Code](https://github.com/htmlhint/HTMLHint))
+- [Can I Include](https://caninclude.glitch.me/) - Understand which tag you can include in another.